 What's not included in the registration?

 International roundtrip airfare and personal travel insurance.
 We strongly suggest participants to have personal travel insurance that at minimum covers medical emergencies and cancellations.
 We recommend World Nomads, underwritten by Nationwide.
 Typical insurance is about $70-$150 for a Workbreaker program.
 We don't cover expenses during your free time, transportation to non-program events (like an Uber ride), damages to your apartment.

 Insurance is strongly recommended.
 At minimum your coverage should include Trip Interruption, Trip Delay, Medical Expenses, Quarantine Expenses and Emergency Evacuation/Repatriation.
 We recommend discussing your options with your insurance provider and consider purchasing or upgrading your travel insurance to a “cancel for any reason” plan.
 Please discuss all questions and concerns about your coverage directly with your insurance provider.
 The Late Majority, LLC (parent company of Workbreaker) will not be responsible for refunding any lost trip funds if you have to miss your scheduled trip as you cannot meet the health + entry requirements determined by The Late Majority, LLC and the country you are visiting.

-Each program has a deposit fee of $1000 (USD) that must be paid in order for a participant to be officially registered.
+Each program has a non-refundable deposit fee of $1000 (USD) that must be paid in order for a participant to be officially registered.
 This shows your commitment to the program and allows our operations team to start working on your arrival.
 Program costs vary by program and due dates are listed on each program page.

 Payment Due Date